 From washing the dishes to flushing the toilet, it all depends on the main water line.
 When that line experiences a problem, it affects every plumbing fixture and appliance in your home.
-And should the line collapse or become damaged beyond repair, running water is off limits until replacement can be completed -- usually a process taking several days.
+And should the line collapse or become damaged beyond repair, running water is off-limits until a replacement can be completed -- usually a process taking several days.

 If you’re lucky, your home’s water line will last 70 years or more.
 But that depends on a lot of factors, and even if those factors are largely in your favor, damage can still occur.

-Considering how disruptive and costly it can be to replace a main water line, it’s best to have as much lead time as possible before replacement becomes necessary.
-The smart way to stay on top of this is to schedule a camera inspection of your main line about once every two years.
-As we’ll explain below, the greatest threats attack your main line very slowly, and the head-start offered by a camera inspection can put you in charge of the project timeline.
+Considering how disruptive and costly it can be to replace the main water line, it’s best to have as much lead time as possible before replacement becomes necessary.
+The smart way to stay on top of this is to schedule a camera inspection of your mainline about once every two years.
+As we’ll explain below, the greatest threats attack your mainline very slowly, and the head-start offered by a camera inspection can put you in charge of the project timeline.

 What Can Go Wrong